ubcgif/dcip2d/content/runningtheprograms.rst

       the mesh so that it is better suited for the particular needs of the data set.

-   #. file name of the mesh
+   #. *FILE* file name of the mesh

-   #. creates a mesh (output ) that has cells between the electrodes and
+   #. *NC_ASPR n a* creates a mesh (output dcinv2d.msh) that has *n* cells between the electrodes and
-      the aspect ratio of the top cells is set to
+      the aspect ratio of the top cells is set to *a*.

--  The observation locations.
+-  *OBS* The observation locations.
 The choices after this keyword are:

-   #. when giving or locations formats
+   #. *LOC_X* when giving or locations formats

-   #. when using the locations format.
+   #. *LOC_XZ* when using the locations format.

--  A value follows this keyword representing the number of maximum iterations for the inversion. **NOTE**: The program will terminate before the specified maximum number of iterations is reached if the expected data misfit is achieved and if the model norm has plateaued.
+-  *NITER* A value follows this keyword representing the number of maximum iterations for the inversion. **NOTE**: The program will terminate before the specified maximum number of iterations is reached if the expected data misfit is achieved and if the model norm has plateaued.
-   However, if the program exits when the maximum iteration is reached, the file should be checked to see if the desired (based on the number of data and chi factor) has been reached and if the model norm is no longer changing.
+   However, if the program exits when the maximum iteration is reached, the file ipinv2d.out should be checked to see if the desired (based on the number of data and chi factor) has been reached and if the model norm is no longer changing.
 If either of these conditions has not been met then the program should be restarted.
 If the desired misfit level is not